mcatee-cooper/ece160-hw01/README.md

 which should print `3.5` to stdout and then exit.

 # Running the test script
 A shell scipt is also provided with some test cases for your program, along with the expected outputs.
 You may use this to test your program.
-The program used to grade this assignment will be script in the same format but with additional test cases.
+The program used to grade this assignment will be a script in the same format but with additional test cases.

 From your terminal of choice, run
 ```